bngsudheer/ansible-role-redmine/README.md

 gems from rubygems.org.

-To stop redmine use the command: systemctl stop redmine
+To stop redmine use the command:
+    systemctl stop redmine

-To start redmine use the command: systemctl start redmine
+To start redmine use the command:
+    systemctl start redmine

 Requirements
 ------------
 Ruby >= 2.1 is required.
-Somewhere in the gems dependency chain recently Ruby 2.1 is now a required packafge.
+Somewhere in the gems dependency chain recently, Ruby 2.1 has been set as a required package.
-Make sure Ruby >= 2.1 is installed or use bngsudheer.ruby.
+Make sure Ruby >= 2.1 is installed or use [Ruby Ansible role](https://galaxy.ansible.com/bngsudheer/ruby/).

 If you are using MySQL or PostgreSQL, you have to provide the database server name, database name, database username and password via the variables: